berinhard/model_mommy/docs/source/how_mommy_behaves.rst

 Custom fields
 -------------

 Model-mommy allows you to define generators methods for your custom fields or overrides its default generators.
-This could be achieved by specifing a dict on settings that its keys are the field paths and the values their generators functions, as the example bellow:
+This could be achieved by specifing a dict on settings with keys defining the fields and values the generator functions.
+Both can be the real python objects imported in settings or just specified as import path string.

+Examples:

 .. code-block:: python